BinaryMoon/One-Two-Three-Happy/README.md

 ## SASS

 For all of my projects I use a Global SASS library called [__sass](https://github.com/BinaryMoon/__sass).
-By keeping the code separate I can fix problems in a centralized location.
+By keeping the code separate I can get up and running quickly, and fix problems in a centralized location.

 I compile the SASS with Codekit.
-I could use Gulp/ npm but I find this easier, and one less set of code to maintain.
+I could use Gulp/ npm but Codekit is much quicker for me.